johnsonjh/pcdos-crc/README.md

 default to using the native character width of the host system and adds an `empty` note to the verbose output.

-This option is usually most useful when combined with the `--pad=auto` option.
+This option is especially useful when combined with the `--pad=auto` option, and both options are enabled when the program is invoked with `--auto`.

 ### Automatic padding